0xfinder/0xfinder/README.md

 -->

 -   🔭 I’m currently working on discord bots
--   🌱 I’m currently learning python and rust
+-   🌱 I’m currently learning typescript and solidity
 -   🤔 I’m looking for help with life
 -   💬 Ask me about life